isomerpages/csc-corp/pages/faq.md

 <p class="mini-header" id="mark-attendance">How do I mark my attendance?</p>

-<p>You may mark your attendance by “checking in” to your programme on CSC's eAttendance page.
-Here is how:</p>
+<p>You may mark your attendance by “checking in” to your programme on CSC's eAttendance page.</p>

 <ol id="list-adjustment">
-	<li>At the start of the class, your trainer will provide you with a QR code and a URL.
-Scan the QR code with your mobile devices or manually input the URL in your web browser to launch the attendance page.</li>
+	<li>At the start of the class, scan the QR code provided by your trainer with your mobile device or manually input the URL in your web browser to launch the attendance page.</li>
-	<li>Log in with your SingPass App.</li>
 	<li>Check that the details of your class are correct, and click on “Check-in”.</li>

 </ol>

-<p>To ensure your attendance is captured in a timely manner, please download the Singpass App on your mobile devices with camera functionality and set up your Singpass account (if you have yet to do so) prior to your class.
+<p>To ensure your attendance is captured in a timely manner, please download the Singpass App on your mobile device with camera functionality and set up your Singpass account (if you have yet to do so) prior to your class.
 We also recommend that you arrive at least 15 minutes before the class start time to have sufficient time to complete this check-in process.</p>

 <p class="mini-header" id="missed-check-in">What if I missed my check-in?</p>

 <p>Check-in will close 90 minutes after the class has started.
-Thereafter, an email notification will be sent to your Training Coordinator to inform him/her that you have yet to check in.
-If you arrive after the check-in time, please inform your trainer and provide reasons for being late.</p>
+Thereafter, an email notification regarding your check-in status will be sent to your Training Coordinator.
+If you arrive after the check-in time, please inform your trainer and provide reasons for being late. </p>

 <h4>Withdrawing Your Registration</h4>